Beaune Bourgogne-franche-comte, France Travel Guide

 Pain d'épices (spiced gingerbread), Nonnettes (gingerbread cakes with fruit preserves), and various Cassis-based desserts are popular.

 Beaune hosts Michelin-starred or highly-regarded restaurants like Le Jardin des Remparts and Loiseau des Vignes.
-These present refined Burgundian food with innovative techniques.
+These present refined Burgundian cuisine with innovative techniques.

 Numerous Bistrot, Brasserie, or Auberge establishments balance quality, ambiance, and price.
 They often feature traditional Burgundian fare and French classics.

 Bakeries and casual cafes have cheap breakfast or lunch.
-Beaune's Saturday market provides an excellent source for picnic supplies.
+Beaune's Saturday market provides an excellent source for what you need for a picnic.

 Traditional Burgundian cuisine is meat-heavy.
 Modern restaurants show more accommodation.
 For vegetarian, inquire about salads, gratins, or omelets.
 Vegan choices are more challenging; clarify "sans produits laitiers" (without dairy products).